 Water is the lifeblood of all living things and in the arid West, it is an especially cherished commodity.
-In Wyoming, The Nature Conservancy has made Healthy Waters a top priority.
+In Wyoming, The Nature Conservancy has made keeping our natural water systems healthy a top priority.

-Wyoming holds the headwaters of the Colorado, Missouri, and Columbia Rivers, as well as the Great Salt Lake.
-Yet, as elsewhere in the West, the growing demand for clean and abundant water—for drinking, irrigation, wildlife, and recreation—has never been more pressing.
-With climate change increasing the severity of drought, decreasing snowpack, and altering precipitation patterns, protecting and restoring the source of our water is increasingly urgent priority.
+Wyoming holds the headwaters of the Colorado, Missouri and Columbia Rivers, as well as the Great Salt Lake.
+Yet, as elsewhere in the West, the growing demand for clean and abundant water—for drinking, irrigation, wildlife and recreation—has never been more pressing.
+With climate change increasing the severity of drought, causing rapid loss of snowpack and altering precipitation patterns, protecting and restoring the source of our water is an increasingly urgent priority.